 - give up everything on the ladder below, then slowly reintroduce food groups until weight loss stalls, hunger increases or any other symptom which shows you cannot tolerate an increased amount of carbohydrates OR

-- I started gradually.
-I gave up the most obvious sources of sugars and carbohydrates, especially the processed ones.
+- start gradually.
+Give up the most obvious sources of sugars and carbohydrates, especially the processed ones.
 So no more juice, cakes, bread, pasta, rice etc. This may be all it takes for some people. then you may choose to go further and cut out all sources of wheat, legumes, grains, fruits and root vegetables.

 Give up the following in a stepwise approach -

 Sugar→pasta, rice, bread, root vegetables→wheat/grains→fruit→legumes

 Your tolerance to carbs is dependent on many factors such as weight, activity, insulin sensitivity, metabolic state, appetite regulation and other health issues you may be trying to resolve.
-So for a fit and active, a slim person who has no problem controlling their appetite or weight, they can tolerate a lot more carbs than I can.
-Children can tolerate fruit and occasional treats, whereas I know that starts to affect my weight.
-It’s a bit of trial and error and it may take some weeks/months to see what suits you.
-Reassess your carb level if your weight loss stops or you have reached a happy weight.
+So for a fit and active, a slim person who has no problem controlling their appetite or weight, they may be able to tolerate more carbs than a person with insulin resistance.Want to start low-carb?
+This stepwise approach is genius!

 Those who carry excess weight mainly around the tummy are more likely to be insulin resistant.
 Apple shape (band of tummy fat) should be more aware of their carb intake compared with pear-shaped (mainly bottom heavy).